pmorgan3/MongoBackup/README.md

 backup.createBackup()
 backup.uploadBackup()
 ```

+## CLI usage
+To use this as a CLI tool, install the package globally.

+Then run `npx mongo-backup-minio` to see the list of required arguments

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.